 - Is there any action required to notify authors/owners of your intent to allow the license to expire?

 It's best if you keep an ongoing database of your licenses so you can easily check when licenses expire.
+If licensing is a major part of the way you acquire content, see the Certificate in Licensing Digital Content.

 3. Intellectual Property (IP) Audit